jdegand/link-sharing-app-backend/README.md

 - `SecurityConfig` route permissions
 - JJWT implementation is changing in the near future (recommendation is to wait until `1.0` release).
 - Extend CRUD functionality.
 - `JwtService` may have problems in some methods since `username` is actually referring to a saved `email`.
+I think this a cause of some problems with `doFilter` implementation.
+I changed the validateToken method.
 - UserService's `findById` method is not really necessary.
 Delete?
 - Use `record` for the DTOs?
 - Validation.
 Frontend validation is not to be trusted.
 Frontend validation is more for user experience.